amoffat/supertag/source/usage/quickstart.rst

 .. image:: ../images/quickstart/intersection.png

 Let's add a couple more tags, but this time, let's use some of our native system binaries.
-First let's create some :term:`tagdirs` to ensure that we have somewhere to link to:
+First let's create some :term:`tagdirs <tagdir>` to ensure that we have somewhere to link to:

 .. code-block:: bash